-Describe in detail how the selling price of the goods is determined.
+a) Describe in detail how the selling price of the goods is determined.
 In particular, provide details of any restrictions, limitations, or other considerations imposed on your business.

-Cost + profit
+XXXXXX (SALES INFORMATION).

-b) Which organisation/business entity do you consider as the price leader of the goods?
+- b) Which organisation/business entity do you consider as the price leader of the goods?
+QXPV does not consider price leaders in setting it Does your business have a pricing committee in respect of the goods?

-Yinglisolar, Trina

-c) Does your business have a pricing committee in respect of the goods?
 If so provide the names and positions of all members of the Committee.

-d) How often does the pricing committee meet to discuss selling prices of the goods?
+XXXXXX (SALES INFORMATION) - c) How often does the pricing committee meet to discuss selling prices of the goods?
 Provide the minutes or any other relevant documents of all meetings of the pricing committee during the investigation period.

-Price discuss case by case
+XXXXXX (SALES INFORMATION) - d) Identify the person who authorises the sales terms, prices and other contract provisions for the sale of the goods by your business.

+XXXXXX (SALES INFORMATION)

-- e) Identify the person who authorises the sales terms, prices and other contract provisions for the sale of the goods by your business. - Person in charge of sales department - f) If you have production facilities of the goods in more than one region and/or province, are the laws and regulations in each region the same with respect to pricing of the goods?
+e) If you have production facilities of the goods in more than one region and/or province, are the laws and regulations in each region the same with respect to pricing of the goods?
 If not, provide details on the differences.